-All students who require an ATAR but do not meet the academic requirements needed to study the Advanced English course.
+Students who require an ATAR but do not meet the academic and engagement requirements needed to study the Advanced English course.

 The study of the Standard English course instils the skills and knowledge necessary for students to become competent and functional communicators for their career and life.